Shipyard spotlight: Commanding Officer of Surgemain Nashville, Norfolk Naval Shipyard Detachment Seizes Opportunity to Participate in Carrier Sea Trials

 |0

-This work, Shipyard spotlight: Commanding Officer of Surgemain Nashville, Norfolk Naval Shipyard Detachment Seizes Opportunity to Participate in Carrier Sea Trials [Image 3 of 3], by Troy Miller, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Shipyard spotlight: Commanding Officer of Surgemain Nashville, Norfolk Naval Shipyard Detachment Seizes Opportunity to Participate in Carrier Sea Trials, by Troy Miller, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Shipyard spotlight: Commanding Officer of Surgemain Nashville, Norfolk Naval Shipyard Detachment Seizes Opportunity to Participate in Carrier Sea Trials

 LEAVE A COMMENT